ccetc/CCETCNotificationBundle/Resources/doc/README.markdown

 Provides tools to generating, storing, and delivery application notificatons via e-mail and a "dashboard".

+## Note
+This bundle is developed alongside our own forks of SonataAdminBundle, SonataUserBundle, FOSUserBundle, and SonataDoctrineORMAdminBundle.
+It has not been testing with the original versions of those bundles.

 ## Features
 - Admin Interface for managing Notifications
 - SonataAdmin Dashboard Block